Taking the Speaking Test

-- The Speaking sub-test is marked independently by a minimum of two trained Assessors.
+- The Speaking sub-test is marked independently by a minimum of two trained OET Assessors.
 Neither Assessor knows what scores the other has given you, or what scores you have achieved on any of the other sub-tests.
-Your test day Interlocutor plays no role in the assessment of your performance.
+Your test day interlocutor plays no role in the assessment of your performance.

 - OET Assessors’ judgements are targeted and specific, not a general evaluation of candidates’ ability in spoken English.

-- Assessors are trained to focus on how a candidate responds to the particular task on the day, and to apply specific assessment criteria which reflect the demands of communication in the health professional workplace.
-Remember that the OET is a test of English-language skills, not a test of professional knowledge.
+- OET Assessors are trained to focus on how a candidate responds to the particular task on the day.
+They apply specific assessment criteria that reflect the demands of communication in the health professional workplace.
+Remember that OET is a test of English-language skills, not a test of professional knowledge.

-- Candidates who pay attention to the details of the specific role-play task, and who are familiar with the assessment criteria, have a better chance of demonstrating their ability in the key areas.
-Candidates who use pre-prepared material, or who rely on techniques which worked in other circumstances, tend not to perform to their full potential in the test.
+- Candidates who are familiar with the assessment criteria and pay attention to the details of the specific role-play task have a better chance of demonstrating their ability in the key areas.
+Candidates who use memorized material or merely rely on techniques that worked in other circumstances tend not to perform to their full potential in the test.